-- This report includes hospital-specific outcomes for five cardiac procedure groups, as defined by ICD-10-PCS (International Classification of Diseases, Tenth Revision, Procedure Coding System) codes and Medicare Severity Diagnosis-Related Groups (MS-DRGs).
+- This report includes hospital-specific outcomes for six cardiac procedure groups, as defined by ICD-10-PCS (International Classification of Diseases, Tenth Revision, Procedure Coding System) codes and Medicare Severity Diagnosis-Related Groups (MS-DRGs).
 Technical Notes relevant to this report provide additional detail.
 They are posted to PHC4's website at www.phc4.org.
-Procedures included in this report: - Coronary Artery Bypass Graft (CABG) - Percutaneous Coronary Intervention (PCI) for a Heart Attack - Percutaneous Coronary Intervention (PCI) without a Heart Attack - Surgical Aortic Valve Replacement (SAVR) - o Transcatheter Aortic Valve Replacement (TAVR) - This report covers adult (18 years and older) inpatient hospital discharges from January 2020 through December 2021. - Cases with a diagnosis of COVID-19 were not included in this report. - All Pennsylvania acute care hospitals that performed a cardiac procedure of interest during the reported time period are included.
-Hospitals that closed or merged with other facilities are not reported, nor are hospitals that recently opened since the data available does not represent the full reporting time period. - Hospital names have been shortened in many cases for formatting purposes.
+Procedures included in this report: - Coronary Artery Bypass Graft - Percutaneous Coronary Intervention for a Heart Attack - Percutaneous Coronary Intervention without a Heart Attack - Surgical Aortic Valve Replacement - Surgical Aortic Valve Replacement with Coronary Artery Bypass Graft - Transcatheter Aortic Valve Replacement - This report covers adult inpatient hospital discharges from January 1, 2021 through December 31, 2022. - Cases with a diagnosis of COVID-19 were not included in this report. - All Pennsylvania acute care hospitals that performed a cardiac procedure of interest during the reported time period are included.
+Hospitals that closed or merged with other facilities are not reported. - Hospital names have been shortened in many cases for formatting purposes.
 Hospital names may be different today than they were during the period covered in this report.